Ashok0/EnderalVREssentials/README.md

 11. You may need to re-run this process if you change your load order.

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
-This process should be run immediately before DynDOLOD if using DynDOLOD.
+If you have installed a terrain LOD mod, disable any correpsonding .esm files when patching SkyVRaan as terrain LOD .esm files only need to be active when running DynDOLOD/xLODGen.

 1. Close Mod Organizer 2 if open
 2. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
 3. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info